muralinair/creditshelf/readme.md

             run <virtual environment name>/Scripts/activate.bat
     3. This should add (<virtual env name>) to your prompt.

-    4. Run git pull to download the repository after forking.
+    4. Run git commands to download the repository after forking.
         Note: Code is in main branch.
     5. Run pip install -r requirements.txt
     6. Goto Django project folder where manage.py is situated.